dgerosa/spinprecession/README.md

 This page contains data supporting some of my papers on black-hole binary spin precession.
 Most of these results are obtained with the public [precession](https://github.com/dgerosa/precession/) code.
 In particular, we provide animated versions of some of the figures from:

+- *Up-down instability of binary black holes in numerical relativity*.
+Vijay Varma, Matthew Mould, Davide Gerosa, Mark A. Scheel, Lawrence E.
+  Kidder, and Harald P. Pfeiffer. [arXiv:2012.07147](https://arxiv.org/abs/2012.07147).

 - *Endpoint of the up-down instability in precessing binary black holes*.
-Matthew Mould, Davide Gerosa. [arXiv:2003.02281](https://arxiv.org/abs/2003.02281).
+Matthew Mould, Davide Gerosa.
+Phys.Rev.D 101 (2020) 124037.  [arXiv:2003.02281](https://arxiv.org/abs/2003.02281).

 - *Wide precession: binary black-hole spins repeatedly oscillating from full alignment to full anti-alignment*.
 Davide Gerosa, Alicia Lima, Emanuele Berti, Ulrich Sperhake, Michael